Halloween Happenings and Parades in Fairfield County, CT

 Stew Leonard's, Norwalk CT and Danbury CT: This popular theme park of a store has all kinds of Halloween fun throughout the month of October.
 Stew's is already a great stop to find your perfect pumpkin, but they also have the Halloween Hay Bale Theater which shows a FREE children's Halloween movie every Friday night in October in Norwalk and Danbury.
 There's a family-friendly Halloween Hay Ride Spooktacular running daily starting October 3rd in Norwalk and Danbury.
 Check out the store's Trick-or-Treat day where your little ones can trick-or-treat at the Danbury and Norwalk store and take their pictures with Stew Leonard's characters including their mascot, Wow the Cow.
 Children who go to the store on Halloween Day in costume in both the Danbury and Norwalk locations receive a free ice cream.
 Dates and times of Halloween activities vary by store so be sure to check our events calendar.

-#halloween, Aldrich Contemporary Art Museum, Ridgefield CT: Trick or Treat at the Aldrich Contemporary Art Museum on October 31st between 5:00-8:00pm and have your photo taken in front on multiple "spooktacular" photo booths designed by mother-daughter artist teams from Ridgefield's National Charity League.
-See your image projected on the museum, add it to their live Instagram feed and leave with a treat.
+#ACAMHalloween, Aldrich Contemporary Art Museum, Ridgefield CT: Trick or Treat at the Aldrich Contemporary Art Museum on October 31st between 5:00-8:00pm and have your photo taken in front on multiple "spooktacular" photo booths.
+See your image projected on the museum, add it to the live Instagram feed, and leave with a treat.

 Haunted Hayride and Haunted Trail, Fairview Tree Farm, Shelton, CT: Looking for something a little scarier?
 Try Fairview Tree Farms one-and-half-mile dark, spooky hayride.
-The one mile Haunted Trail is new this year and only for ages 12 and up. $16/ticket, or buy a family 4 pack for $60, and a combo ticket for the hayride and trail ride is $25.
-The hayride is open Friday and Saturday nights in October, 7pm-10pm, the Haunted Trail is open Friday, Saturday and Sunday nights..
+The one mile haunted trail is a walking trail that is meant only for ages 12 and up.
+Both feature live creatures in costume along the way.
 Food and drinks available for purchase.

-Trick or Treat on Hecksher Farm, "Ick Fest" and more, Stamford Musem and Nature Center, Stamford CT: Kids can create their own scarecrow for the Harvest Festival scarecrow contest at special workshops held on Sunday, October 5th and 12th.
-On Columbus Day, October 13th, you can sign up for "Slime Time" from 11:00am-3:00pm where kids can make their own slime, learn about salamanders, make crafts and end the day with s'mores by the campfire.
-On Friday, October 24th from 7:00-8:00pm, you can meet Connecticut's longest snake and see and learn about all kinds of icky animals at a special program called Slithery, Slimy, Creepy, Crawly.
-Kids can Trick-or-treat on the farm on Sunday, October 26th.
-Kids will a bag at the Otter Pond and look for the clues that lead them to the five Trick-orTreat stations set up around Hecksher Farm.
-When everyone's done trick or treating, head over to the Ick Fest at the Overbrook Nature Center to check out the "slime table" and visit snakes, tarantulas and worms while making crafts featuring bats and spiders.
-Please check their website for special event pricing and reservations.
+Trick or Treat on Hecksher Farm, "Ick Fest" and more, Stamford Musem and Nature Center, Stamford CT: Kids can create their own scarecrow for the Harvest Festival scarecrow contest at special workshops held on Sunday, October 4th and 11th.
+Kids can Trick-or-treat on the farm on Sunday, October 25th where they will look for the clues that lead them to the five Trick-orTreat stations set up around Hecksher Farm.
+When everyone's done trick or treating, head over to the Ick Fest at the Overbrook Nature Center to check out the "slime table" and visit snakes, tarantulas, and other creepy crawlies.

 Stamford Museum and Nature Center, 39 Scofieldtown Rd, Stamford CT, 06903, 203.322.1646